-Any district that projects it will require additional FFY 2013 federal SNAP E&T 50% funds or an increase in FFY 2014 federal SNAP E&T 50% funds should submit a written request for an increase by September 20, 2013.
+Any district that projects it will require additional FFY 2014 federal SNAP E&T 50% funds or an increase in FFY 2015 federal SNAP E&T 50% funds should submit a written request for an increase by October 31, 2014.
 The request should include both the amount of funds requested, the year for which the funds are requested and an explanation of the reasons for the expected increase in SNAP E&T expenditures.
-All FFY 2013 requests received by the September 20, 2013 deadline will be reviewed and if approved by OTDA, honored to the extent that federal 50% funding is available.
-Receiving requests by September 20, 2013 will permit OTDA to assess statewide funding needs and determine if additional federal funds should be requested.
-Requests for additional funding may be submitted beyond this date, but approval could be delayed if OTDA must secure approval from the United States Department of Agriculture.
+All FFY 2014 requests received by the October 31, 2014 deadline will be reviewed and if approved by OTDA, honored to the extent that federal 50% funding is available.
+Receiving requests by October 31, 2014 will permit OTDA to assess statewide funding needs and determine if additional federal funds should be requested.
+Requests for additional funding may be submitted beyond this date, but approval is contingent on the availability of federal funds and may be delayed if OTDA must secure approval from the United States Department of Agriculture.